 Here we’ll reveal a few secrets to navigating the tricky world of commercial real estate.
 They combine the light use of tools, technology and expertise that are all at your fingertips… if you know where to look.

-2. Deciding on a Work Neighborhood
+2. Decide on a Neighborhood

 It’s only natural to start thinking about the neighborhoods you personally like as the future home of your office.
 Nothing wrong with that.
 Just be aware that the price and size of available spaces will have majority say in the matter.
 That, and at least one other critical consideration.